 - Peter C. Phan's Views on Migration in the Early Church times of Fathers

 A Vietnamese theologian Peter C. Phan, in his paper, articulated the immigration characteristics of the age of the Fathers in the early churches as follows: First, early Church Christians experienced massive immigration.
-Second, this movement in conjunction with the missionary activities of the church.
-Third, the reason for the movements was religious and political persecution, and at the same time, the movement through trademore important reason the preaching of the gospel.
-Fourth, this movement occurred simultaneously with internal and external movement.
+Second, this movement began in conjunction with the missionary activities of the church.
+Third, the reason for the movements was religious and political persecution, and at the same time, the movement was through trade, with the more important reason being the preaching of the gospel.
+Fourth, this movement occurred simultaneously with both internal and external movement.
 Fifth, as in other movements, it is movement in the centre of the metropolis.
 Sixth, like the Jews, Christians formed a dynamic community through long-term settlement in the city.
 Seventh, unlike the Jews, they were treated as outsiders without any vested rights.
-Eighth, they quickly adapted to local culture like other immigrants.
+Eighth, they quickly adapted to local cultures like other immigrants.
 Ninth, at the same time they have spaced certain distances from the surrounding societies, especially in religious practice.
 Tenth, the Christian Diaspora, is a pattern of movement in the population that has been repeated in history.

 - Theological Framework of Enoch Wan's 'Diaspora' Missiology and Joy Tira

 Enoch Wan defines 'Diaspora Missiology' as a systematic and academic study of the phenomenological approach on diaspora and of understanding the mission of God through theological review.
 For the diaspora phenomenon in the Old and New Testaments, he found patterns of scattering and gathering, and presented a series of examples in the Bible.
-The difference between traditional versus diaspora missiology is summarized as follows
+The difference between traditional versus diaspora missiology is summarized as follows;

 Comparison of traditional missiology and diaspora missiology